 Prior to joining 360, Kevin was the COO/CFO of Scalar Decisions, a Toronto-based IT solutions business and #21 on Profit fast growing businesses, where he provided operational and financial leadership over a period of very rapid growth.
 He was formerly President and COO of dna13 Inc, an Ottawa-based Saas software company where he led the Company through a successful divestiture to CNW, Canada’s leading newswire business.
 Kevin is also a founding partner of Sapient Capital Partners, a financial advisory firm, involved with mergers and acquisitions activity and corporate finance, and serves clients in a variety of businesses.
 From 2000 to 2005, Kevin was President and Chief Executive Officer of World Vintners Inc., which grew to be the largest retailer of consumer made wine in the world and is also a Chartered Accountant and Chartered Business Valuator.

-Outside of 360, Kevin is almost married, a father of 3 and loves to play hockey, golf, ski and enjoy a bit of really good wine.
+Outside of 360, Kevin is a father of 3 who loves to play hockey, golf, ski and enjoy a bit of really good wine.

 David Stein is managing director of Leaders Fund, a venture capital firm investing in Enterprise SaaS companies.